Coding-Enthusiast/FinderOuter/README.md

 8. Progressbar showing the progress percentage shows up for options that use multi-threading (take more than a couple of seconds to complete)
 9. All recovery options come with examples, click this button repeatedly to cycle through them
+10. Some parts have a help button that brings up the respective FinderOuter knowledge base page

 ![Preview](/Doc/Images/MainPreview.jpg)